 Chain-driven live roller conveyors utilizes chains to drive sprockets on the rollers.
 The properties of the chain and rollers allows this type of conveyor to be used in a wide variety of applications not suited for belt conveyors.
 This includes hot and cold loads, loads that contain grease, and uneven loads.

-A belt conveyor uses a wide belt and pulleys that are supported by rollers or a flat pan along its path.
+Belt transportation conveyors use a wide belt and pulleys that are supported by rollers or a flat pan along its path.
 High friction between the belt and the item allows these conveyors to move materials at a set speed on an incline or decline, making it a viable option for facilities that require transport of items to various levels.

 Gravity conveyors do not utilize power, instead they are pitched so that gravity is able to move product from one point to the next.
-Gravity conveyors can be straight, curved, or spiral and are made up of a frame and rollers or wheels that help guide the product from point A to point B.
+They can be straight, curved, or spiral and are made up of a frame and rollers or wheels that help guide the product from point A to point B.

 The ideal applications for gravity conveyors are:

 Your Next Steps For a Transportation Conveyor

 Now that you have a better understanding of transportation conveyors, please consider contacting a REB professional today.
 Whether you are certain which type of transportation conveyor is right for you, or if you need more guidance, REB experts are here to help.